itSFox/TFM2-Chief-Scout/README.md

 The legacy Chief Scout build is intended for the **Teamfight Manager 2 0.4.12 rollback** version.

-It uses the old full native in-game UI.
+It uses the old native in-game UI and does not include the Chief Scout 2.0 scoring overhaul.

 Use this version only if you are playing on the 0.4.12 rollback branch.